2011 Groundhog Day blizzard: Pennsylvania

-Power outages

 Many trees still had snow on them from the winter storm of the previous week to exacerbate the damage.
 Nearly 300,000 power outages occurred.
 PECO Energy reported about 185,000 of its southeastern Pennsylvania customers lost power.
 Power was not completely restored to the last few until the afternoon of the 6th.
 Pennsylvania Power and Light reported about 79,000 of their customers lost power in Eastern and Central Pennsylvania; while Metropolitan Edison reported around 14,000 of its customers lost power in Berks County.
 Numerous schools cancelled classes on both the 1st and 2nd.
 Recycling and garbage pick-ups were delayed.
 This winter storm added additional strains to snow removal budgets and tight salt supplies.
 Reading, Hamburg, Boyertown, Birdsboro, Barto, Bechtelsville and Douglassville all suffered power outages.
 In Bucks County, downed wires in Milford caused a basement fire in one home on Sleepy Hollow Road.
 In Montgomery County, the worst reported tree and ice damage occurred in Lansdale and Hatfield.
 A utility pole fire in Pottstown knocked out power to the borough's water treatment plant.
 There were over 100 reports of downed wires throughout Northampton County.

-Travel

 In Northampton and Lehigh County, numerous crashes occurred on U.S. Route 22, Pennsylvania State Route 33 and Interstate 78.
 On Interstate 78, a driver swerved to avoid hitting a plow truck and was injured.
 In Bethlehem, a driver was injured after his vehicle rolled over on Schoenersville Road.
 Also in Bethlehem, a 100-foot section of a porch roof collapsed on the evening of the 2nd on Glendale Avenue from the weight of ice and snow.
 Three vehicles were damaged.
 In Berks County, Pennsylvania State Routes 345 (near Birdsboro) and 625 (south of Reading) were closed.
 In Chester County, there were several slip and fall injuries reported, mainly on the 1st.
 Just east of Exton, Northbound U.S. Route 202 was closed between Pennsylvania State Routes 30 and 401 because of an accident with injuries on the 2nd.
 Two roadways were closed because of downed trees and wires in North Coventry Township.
 One roadway was also closed in West Vincent Township.